msrezaie/starwars-wiki/README.md

 https://msrezaie.github.io/starwars-wiki/

 # UI
 The web app has only a signle html page.
+In order to view the fetched data of a specific model, users can simply click on a Character's name or a Film's title.
 Following are the views users will face after accessing the web app:
 ## Main View (lists of Characters & Films)
 <img width="1268" alt="image" src="https://user-images.githubusercontent.com/79583632/233812523-7fa3ed34-07ec-4793-a142-3abae36fae12.png">